-Friends of Merrymeeting Bay is a non-profit organization dedicated to preserving the ecological, aesthetic, biological, and commercial values of Merrymeeting Bay and its watershed through research, advocacy, education and land conservation.
+Friends of Merrymeeting Bay is a non-profit organization dedicated to preserving the ecological, aesthetic, biologica, and commercial values of Merrymeeting Bay and its watershed through research, advocacy, education and land conservation.
 FOMB has over 400 members.

-Environment Maine is a citizen-based environmental advocacy organization with more than 5,000 members and activists that works to preserve Maine's open spaces, protect clean air and water, and move the state toward a clean energy future.
+Environment Maine is a citizen-based environmental advocacy organization with more than 5,000 members and activists.
+It works to preserve Maine's open spaces, protect clean air and water, and move the state toward a clean energy future.

-The groups are represented by David A. Nicholas of Newton, Massachusetts; Joshua R. Kratka and Charles C. Caldart of the National Environmental Law Center; and Bruce M. Merrill, of Portland, Maine.
+The groups are represented by David A. Nicholas of Newton, Mass.; Joshua R. Kratka and Charles C. Caldart of the National Environmental Law Center; and Bruce M. Merrill of Portland.